Kacper-Marciniak/TCM_scripts/README.md

 # Broach teeth detection, classification & segmentation, supervized learning
+> This repositorium is a modified version of https://github.com/konrad98ft/TCM_scripts
 > Machine vision development software utilized for inspection of the broach teeth.
 It presents 2 step inference.
 > Images captured by the camera are extracted from the background by 1st model, 2nd one is responsible for failures segmentation.
 > Result are displayed in dedicated the application.